-6.1.
-Mounting
+6. Mounting

 The BTRM needs to be mounted in a water-proof location.
-Typically in a cabinet with access to DC power.
-Use the DIN rail clip on the BTRM to secure to the DIN rail on the enclosure back plate wall.
+Typically, in a cabinet with access to DC power use the DIN rail clip on the BTRM to secure to the DIN rail on the enclosure back plate wall.

-- 6.2.
-Wiring Battery Connection Connect the battery connectors from the BTRM to the battery bank per system configuration diagram . - 6.3.
-Wiring Power Supply Connections Connect the BTRM power supply connections to the load power supply per system configuration diagram . - 6.4.
-Wiring battery Charger Connections Connect the BTRM battery charger connections to the battery charger per system configuration diagram . - see section 4.0 for system connection diagram
+6.1 Wiring Battery Connection

+Connect the battery connectors from the BTRM to the battery bank per system configuration diagram.

+6.2 Wiring Power Supply Connections

+Connect the BTRM power supply connections to the load power supply per system configuration diagram.

+6.3 Wiring battery Charger Connections Connect the BTRM battery charger connections to the battery charger per system configuration diagram.

+see page 5 for system connection diagram

-6.5.
-Alarm Connections
+6.4 Alarm Connections

-Alarm connections are sets of normally open / closed contacts.
+Alarm connections are sets of normally open/closed contacts.
 These contacts are isolated from the BTRM power source, and do not provide power.
 They can be used to alert the Network Operations Center by connecting the alarms to your systems existing alarm signaling pairs.
 Alternatively, the alarm contacts can be used to operate external DC relays that then can be used to control alarm lights or audible alerts.
 Provided that the contact ratings (60V, 80 ma) are not exceeded.

-6.6.
-Clearing Battery Test Data
+6.5 Clearing Battery Test Data